SANdood/Ecobee-Suite/README.md

 ----------------------------------------------------
 <a name="integration"><img src="https://raw.githubusercontent.com/SANdood/Icons/master/Ecobee/Integrating-1-8-00-section.png" width="50%" alt="Integrating With Ecobee Suite Devices" /></a>

 The Ecobee Suite's thermostat devices can be leveraged by other custom applications, by the Hubitat Rule Manager, and by WebCoRE automations in a variety of ways.
-The provided Ecobee Thermostat DTH implements the following SmartThings capability sets completely (click each capability for the SmartThings Developer Documentation describing each capability):
+The provided Ecobee Thermostat Device implements the following SmartThings capability sets completely (click each capability for the SmartThings Developer Documentation describing each capability):

 - [Actuator](https://smartthings.developer.samsung.com/develop/api-ref/capabilities.html#Actuator)
 - Health Check